SwapnanilDas2002/Analytics/README.md

 # Fake News Detector
-A repository of my analytics projects
+A project on using data analytics and Python to detect fake news